Jean-Marie Guéhenno

-Biography
+Early life and education

 Guéhenno is the son of the French teacher, editor and writer Jean Guéhenno, author of the Occupation memoir Journal des Années Noires and a biography of Jean-Jacques Rousseau, among other works.
 His mother, Annie Guéhenno, was a member of the Resistance during the Second World War and a writer.

 Guéhenno attended the École Normale Supérieure, before going to the École Nationale d'Administration.
 He was then a member of the Cour des Comptes in Paris.
 He has also worked in international relations and diplomacy, directing the French Policy Planning Staff from 1989 to 1993, chairing the Institut des hautes études de défense nationale from 1998 to 2000 and working with the Ministry of Foreign Affairs in France before he joined the UN.

+Career

 Guéhenno served as United Nations Under-Secretary-General for Peacekeeping Operations from 2000 to 2008.
 He led the largest expansion of peacekeeping in the history of the UN, overseeing approximately 130,000 staff, on 18 missions.